-This course emphasizes the molecular, cellular, organismal and ecological aspects of the living world.
-Special emphasis is placed on characteristics or organisms, evolution of life, principles of heredity, molecular genetics, and the dynamics of ecosystems.
-Students complete approximately twenty laboratory exercises some of which require formal lab reports.
-Reading and writing assignments will include articles from science journals and magazines, and students will research and do a project on a topic in modern biology each quarter.
+This student-centered and differentiated course emphasizes the molecular, cellular, anatomical and ecological aspects of the living world.
+Students gain skills in note taking and oral defense of their ideas.
+Special emphasis is placed on characteristics of organisms, cells, evolution of life, principles of heredity, molecular genetics, and the dynamics of ecosystems.
+Students complete approximately twenty laboratory exercises, some of which require formal lab reports.
+Reading and writing assignments include articles from science magazines.